-You could stick to some of the more tried and tested types, or go off track and try something different.
-It will take some time to drill down to what works best, whether it’s for you, or more importantly, your customers, but here’s a list of the most common forms of content marketing.
+You could stick to some of the more tried and tested types, or change tack and try something different.
+It will take some time to drill down to what works best, whether it’s for you, or more importantly, your customers, but here’s a list of the most common forms of content marketing:

 Regular blogging of useful and original content that includes SEO keywords can build up a reserve of knowledge on your site for your customers.
 This reinforces your expertise and your brand and makes you more visible on any Google searches.
 And with 60% of business marketers saying that regular blogging is one of their main content marketing priorities , you can see how much importance blogs receive.

 While we’re on the subject of blogs, a handy tip is to always include internal links to related content in your articles.
 This ties topics together for readers, as well as encouraging them to spend longer on your site and read a greater number of web pages – both two signals to Google that you’re providing high quality content that deserves better rankings.

 The flip side to blogs for your own site is a guest blog for someone else’s site.
 If you’re invited (or offer) to write a guest blog, this gives you a fantastic opportunity to get your content in front of a whole new audience and widen your online reach.

 You can even syndicate your existing content to third party content syndication sites to reach new audiences and further boost brand awareness and authority.

 No one likes to read blogs or any other online content in one solid block of copy.
 Your readers will very soon lose interest if it looks like too much effort to get to the end.
 Instead, text should be easy to skim read so that visitors can assess what it’s about at a glance.

 Images are a great way to break things up and make content more interesting for your readers.